Enquil/CodeInstitute-Project-2/README.md

   * Button background is #0C1713
   * On hover, button background will turn to #42BFDD and the text will become black #000000

+#### Fonts
+  * hx elements are Mouse Memoirs, imported from google fonts.
+  * p and button a Roboto, also google fonts.

 ### User Experience
   * Tried to make it a bit into an actual game menu a la AAA, because they are usually straightforward and very user friendly.
   * Didnt change any color schemes in between "pages", it gives some continuity.